Samsung Galaxy S2 review

 Reviewed by caroline from uk on 15th Feb 2012

 it cuts off many times when I answer calls.
-Can anyone advise
+Can anyone advise me?
+Thanks

 Reply by Sue from UK on 16th Feb 2012

-it for a chunk less than an iPhone, due to Apple's airtime/hardware
+it for a chunk less than an iPhone, due to Apple's airtime/hardware pricing

-with the speed vs accuracy scale, its accuracy is poor enough to require such careful
+the speed vs accuracy scale, its accuracy is poor enough to require such careful

 -The phone randomly crashes every week or two, and will not do anything.

-set to 30secs, wifi turned off, virtually no web/email usage,
+set to 30secs, wifi turned off, virtually no web/email usage, virtually no talk

-it, and I get the brief highlight to register that I've pressed it, but nothing else
+I get the brief highlight to register that I've pressed it, but nothing else

 happens.
 No search.
 Press it as many times as you like.
 To google something

-I have to go to Images, run an Image search, then
+I have to go to Images, run an Image search, then click "Web".

-from the correct orientation.
+the correct orientation.
 It doesn't matter how many different ways around I

 try uploading it, I'm stuck with a sideways image.
 So in order to reliably upload

-images, I have to email them to my computer and upload
+images, I have to email them to my computer and upload from there.

 -Sometimes, when I take a picture with the camera held in portrait orientation

 in the Gmail app does not register these changes with Gmail itself.
 So when

-I go into Gmail through a computer, the drafts are not there
+I go into Gmail through a computer, the drafts are not there and the read/unread/deleted

-backspace deletes word by word rather than letter by letter, which is quite useful.
+deletes word by word rather than letter by letter, which is quite useful.
 So

 I was sucked in by a big screen and nice camera.